 The Autumn colours on the hills offer golden russets, and bright oranges as nature switches the palette over from Summer.
 This is a lovely time to visit, quieter but still with plenty of options, and weather can remain warm well into September.
 Many islanders take a well-deserved fortnight’s holiday in October – not the stags though; they’re in rut!
 Most attractions remain open until the end of the month.

 Key events would be the McLellen Festival, held annually in September, this arts festival celebrates the life of the renowned Scots Playwright Robert McLellan who lived at High Corrie.
 There’s a wide variety of activities to engage with.
-ShopArran takes place in November – in preparation for the jolly red-coated man visiting Arran!
+Santa’s Sparkle takes place the last weekend in November – in preparation for the jolly red-coated man visiting Arran!

 We're ready to welcome you this season.